Code-Institute-Submissions/Kat24C-recipe_JanResub/README.md

  ## Testing

  ### User story testing
- * The user is able to search for recipes.
+ * The user is able to search for recipes using the search bar and any word/letter from the recipe.
- * The user is able to edit the recipe if they have made errors or need to make changes.
+ * The author is able to edit the recipe if they have made errors or need to make changes.
+Only the author can edit the recipe by going into the full recipe.
- * The user is able to delete the recipes when they no longer want to share it.
+ * The author is able to delete the recipes when they no longer want to share it by finding the delete button in the full recipe.
+ * You do not need to sign-up or login to view the recipes.
- * The user can sign-up, login and logout when needed.
+ * The user can sign-up, login and logout if they want to add, delete or edit any recipes
- * The user author is the only one who can edit and delete their recipe.

 ## Bugs
 ### Solved Bugs
  * When I deployed my app my css was not deploying with it.
  * I had not remove disable_collect static.
 Once I removed this it worked.
+ * You could enter the edit and delete section by adding it in the url.
+ * I fixed this by adding an if and else statement to allow only the author to enter.

 ### Remaining Bugs
  * There are no remaining bugs.